When is Bastille Day: French Independence day?

 The United States Of America’s national day is called “The Fourth of July”—also known as “Independence Day” and France’s national day is called “Bastille Day.”

-Besides both being in the month of July, the national day of these two great nations have quite a few more uncanny similarities as well as a few differences.
+Besides both being in July, the national day of these two great nations have quite a few more uncanny similarities as well as a few differences.